 - Look at the slider: does it seem “too wide”?

-- Carefully squeeze the slider minimally with pliers (at the top and bottom of the slider body, not at the handle).
+- Carefully pinch the slider slightly with pliers (top and bottom of the slider body, not the pull tab).

-Better 3-4 mini corrections than one too many.
+Better 3–4 small adjustments than one too strong.

-Caution: Plastic sliders break more quickly - in this case it is better to replace the slider (see point 7/8).
+Warning: Plastic sliders break more easily – here it’s better to replace the slider (see points 7/8).

-A jammed zipper is one of the most common defects - and almost never a reason to replace it.
-In most cases, dirt, sand or friction are the cause.
+A stuck zipper is one of the most common defects – and almost never a reason to replace it.
+In most cases, dirt, sand, or friction are the cause.

-If there is no fabric jamming, thorough cleaning will help.
-Use soapy water to remove dirt from the teeth or spiral, then allow everything to dry thoroughly.
-You can then improve the gliding properties: A little soap or candle wax is sufficient for spiral and plastic zippers, and a little graphite for metal teeth.
+If no fabric is caught, a thorough cleaning helps.
+Use soapy water to remove dirt from teeth or coil, then let everything dry well.
+After that, you can improve glide: for coil and plastic zippers, a little soap or candle wax is enough; for metal teeth, a bit of graphite.
 Then move the slider back and forth several times to distribute the lubricant.

-Causes: Dirt/sand, corrosion, burrs, fabric jammed or slider is too tight.
+Causes: Dirt/sand, corrosion, burrs, fabric caught, or slider is too tight.

 Quick check:

-- Is fabric jammed?
-Then loosen the fabric first (tweezers help).
+- Is fabric caught?
+Then first free the fabric (tweezers help).

-- Clean the zipper with soapy water (cotton swab, cloth).
+- Clean zipper with soapy water (cotton swab, cloth).

-- Metal: Apply graphite (pencil lead) sparingly to the teeth
+- Metal: Graphite (pencil lead) sparingly on the teeth

-- Move the slider several times until it runs again.
+- Move the slider back and forth several times until it runs smoothly again.

-3) The handle on the slider is broken off
+3) The pull on the slider is broken

-A missing handle looks more dramatic than it is.
-Functionally, the zipper is usually perfectly fine.
-For a quick solution, you can thread a paper clip, a key ring or a short piece of string through the eyelet.
-This is often even more practical than a small original handle, especially for outdoor use.
-If you want it to be permanent and visually clean, you can replace the handle with a suitable replacement puller.
+A missing pull looks worse than it is.
+Functionally, the zipper is usually fine.
+For a quick fix, you can thread a paperclip, key ring, or short piece of cord through the eyelet.
+Especially outdoors, this is often even more practical than a small original pull.
+If you want a permanent and neat look, you can replace the pull with a suitable spare pull.

 -

-Thread akey ring, paper clip or cord through the eyelet and secure.
+Thread a key ring, paperclip, or cord through the eyelet and secure it.

 Permanent solution: